 4. Take a Good Look at the View

 Do you want to enjoy summer shade without the scenery from a neighbor’s property?
 Are you partial to that spot under the oak tree even though it doesn’t face the pool?
 As you work with your contractor on overall pergola design, take a good look at the view before making a final decision about the location.

 5. Choose the Right Materials

 When adding a pergola, the building materials vary from inexpensive pressure-treated pine to high-end redwood and cedar.
 Woods are naturally attractive, but aluminum and vinyl materials hold up much better in our Florida climate.
-We recommend Alumawood because it combines the good looks of wood with outstanding durability.
+We recommend Alumawood covers because it combines the good looks of wood with outstanding durability.

 6. Make It Special

 With an outdoor pergola, you create a quiet, personal space.
 If you enjoy entertaining, it becomes an extension of your hospitality.
 Whether you prefer trellised walls graced with vines or contemporary styling that complements the pool, let your pergola’s design reflect your backyard dreams.
 It’s your corner of the world, so make it special.

 - FAQs About Using Perma-Wood Covers for Pergolas

 - The cost to Build a Pergola – DIY vs. Hiring a Professional